 I am editor-in-chief and social media editor for the Network in Canadian History and Environment (NiCHE).
 I am also a regular contributor to NiCHE’s website.
 In my position at NiCHE, I manage and take pride in a vibrant online environmental history and environmental humanities community.

-I am a member of the Chacruna Institute‘s Chacruna Chronicles committee where I focus on editing and optimizing Chacruna’s articles for readability and digital reach.
-I am currently working with Dr. Erika Dyck on two series related to global psychedelic history and the history of women in psychedelic plant medicines for Chacruna.
+I am the managing editor of Chacruna Institute‘s Chacruna Chronicles, where I focus on editing and optimizing Chacruna’s articles for readability and digital reach.
+I am also an Associate Editor for Environmental Humanities.

-When not working or volunteering, I enjoy YouTube yoga and workout videos and long walks around my city (and the forest when I get a chance!), witnessing the ecology in and around my yard, reading voraciously, cooking, photography, and listening to music and podcasts.
-I’m also the proud mama of a baby girl, Tamsen.
+When not working or volunteering, I enjoy YouTube yoga and workout videos and long walks around my city (and the forest when I get a chance!), swimming (after a long post-high school swim team hiatus), witnessing the ecology in and around my yard, reading voraciously, cooking, photography, and listening to music and podcasts.
+I’m also the proud mama of a toddler, Tamsen.

 hello, i am interested in publications on the lakota history in SK, and their movements after the